Skip to content

 The Lord revealed “This work will be the refuge of the great human distresses which will come there to draw consolation and hope(…).
 Countless sinners will come from all parts drawn by my Mother and Myself, to find light and healing for their ills in My Divine pardon.
 I want it to be a Foyer shining with Light, Charity and Love, (…).
 The life-giving oasis to those of goodwill, to those who are anxious and discouraged, to sinners who are hardened and sceptical…the House of My Heart is open to all.”

-So to come into the Foyer of Charity is to enter into the Heart of Jesus.
-They are called Foyer families rather than communities, places of prayer and hospitality.
+So to come into Tinteán na hÉieann is to enter into the Heart of Jesus.
+We are called a family rather than a community, a place of prayer and hospitality.
 It is to enter into the hearth or fireplace (in Irish “An Tinteán) of the home.
-The Lord says “You are called to a work that is not yours”, so the building of the Foyers is God’s work.

-Each Foyer consists of a priest who is the Father of the Foyer, who teaches, absolves, nourishes and lay men and women, who commit their entire lives to God in the Foyer.
+An Tinteán consists of a priest who is the Father of the family, who teaches, absolves, nourishes and lay men and women, who commit their entire lives to God.

 The members consecrate themselves each day to Jesus through Mary.
-They live a simple life modelled on the Holy Family of Nazareth, with Mary as the Mother of the Foyer “My most Holy Mother, who shall be the Queen gloriously loved and listened to in this Foyer of My Love which she herself will guide by her maternal presence.”
+They live a simple life modelled on the Holy Family of Nazareth, with Mary as the Mother.

 Daily Life

 Each day follows a rhythm of prayer, work, study, brotherly love and welcome.
-Our life of prayer and union with God is paramount to welcoming all those that the Lord brings to the Foyer: friends, helpers, retreatants, members of other communities.
-The two most important rooms in the Foyer are the oratory and the kitchen/dining room.
+Our life of prayer and union with God is paramount to welcoming all those that the Lord brings to An Tinteán, friends, helpers, retreatants, members of other communities.
+The two most important rooms in the house are the oratory and the kitchen/dining room.
 People come in prayer together and then join around the table to share a meal and chat.

 Our prayer consists of the Liturgy of the Hours, daily Mass, Rosary, silent Eucharistic Adoration.
-Our Lady is the Queen and Mother in each Foyer and each morning we make that prayer of consecration to Jesus through Mary.
+Our Lady is our Queen and Mother and each morning we make that prayer of consecration to Jesus through Mary.
 We hand over our lives, our day and all to her.
-Everything in the Foyer is done in, with, through and for Our Lady.
+Everything is done in, with, through and for Our Lady.
 “The Holy Virgin holds us by the hand but also by the heart.
 She walks along with us constantly in life.
 She leads us to a heart to heart with Jesus” ( Marthe Robin).

-“The vocation of the Foyers of Charity is to call the Holy Spirit onto the world.
-We shall not call Him with charisms but we shall call Him by being united with the silence of Mary” (Fr.
-Finet).
+Our vocation in line with what Fr.
+Finet taught “is to call the Holy Spirit onto the world.
+We shall not call Him with charisms but we shall call Him by being united with the silence of Mary”

-Pope John Paul II called for the re-evangelisation of Europe and therefore of Ireland – our families, our education, our media, our culture, our politics… The hour is certainly now ripe for a Foyer in Ireland to answer that call – to build up the faith of our people, so that once again, Ireland may become “a light to the nations” – and in so doing to fulfil her historic mission in the world.
+Pope John Paul II called for the re-evangelisation of Europe and therefore of Ireland – our families, our education, our media, our culture, our politics… The hour is certainly now ripe to answer that call – to build up the faith of our people, so that once again, Ireland may become “a light to the nations” – and in so doing to fulfil her historic mission in the world..

 The first Foyer of Charity called “Nazareth” was started in 2007 in Dunmore East, County Waterford with Fr.
 Kilian Byrne and lay members with the blessing of Bishop William Lee.
 We ask your prayers for this new work of the Lord in Ireland.
 You are welcome to come and see.

 You are called to a work that is not yours.
 It is God’s work.
 We are presently in Dunmore East, Co.
 Waterford.
-We have a small house there and an oratory where we have our daily Mass, prayer and adoration, night vigils, study groups etc. At the moment the retreats are given in retreat houses around the country as we do not have the space to have the retreats in Dunmore East.
-We have been donated 20 acres of land in Rathlogan, Co.
-Kilkenny, to build a full Foyer of Charity.
+We have a small house here and an oratory where we have our daily Mass, prayer and adoration, night vigils, study groups etc. At the moment the retreats are given in retreat houses around the country as we do not yet have the space to have the retreats in Dunmore East.

-Two things that are important in the Irish Foyer:
+Two things that are important in Tinteán na hÉireann:

 To be true to the charism as given to Marthe and Fr.
 Finet.
 This is the two priesthoods, the baptised and ordained working together for the evangelisation of the Church and the world as required by the Lord.
 “But firstly it is the priest” ( Marthe Robin), representing the Paternity of God the Father.

 To be true to what is genuine in Irish spirituality.
 We are as a nation called to be missionary, but also to a love of learning.
 We are a land of saints and scholars, called to holiness and learning, to discover the beauty of truth.
-We have been donated 20 acres of land to build a full Foyer of Charity in the Midlands, Rathlogan, Co.
+We have been donated 20 acres of land to build in the Midlands, Rathlogan, Co.
 Kilkenny.

 We hope it will eventually become…

-- A place for learning, perhaps with a school.
-Marthe said the privileged way to start a Foyer is through a school.
+2. A place for learning, perhaps with a school.